-trade of freehand modelling in lime plaster.
-It is most frequently seen
+is the traditional English trade of freehand modelling in lime plaster.
+These days it is

 most frequently seen in East Anglia, decorating the outside of houses.